cv-library/jquery-spellchecker/README.md

 Note: This is a friendly fork of jquery-spellchecker, because the original was marked unmaintained.
-The PHP webservice has been removed from the source tree, with a view to making the JS code more reusable (see 'Requirements' below.
+The PHP webservice has been removed from the source tree, with a view to making the JS code more reusable (see 'Requirements' below).

 ## Features